Prospectors & Developers Association of Canada: Membership

-PDAC is a national organization with approximately 1,100 corporate members (including mining companies and mining industry service providers) and around 6,100 individual members (including prospectors, developers, geoscientists, consultants, mining executives, and students, as well as those involved in the drilling, financial, and legal aspects of exploration).
-Funding for PDAC is provided by annual membership dues and convention sponsorship.
+PDAC is a national organization with over 1,100 corporate members (including mining companies and mining industry service providers) and approximately 6,700 individual members (including prospectors, developers, geoscientists, consultants, mining executives, and students, as well as those involved in the drilling, financial, and legal aspects of exploration).

 PDAC Professional Liability and Business Insurance

 In co-operation with third-party insurance providers, PDAC offers both professional and business insurance coverage to firms and individuals in the industry who are members of PDAC.